modernuo/libdrng/README.txt

 You will need either:

-	* Visual Studio* 2013
+	* Visual Studio* 2019
 	-or-
 	* The Intel compiler, if you plan on using an older version of VS

 Steps:

 1. Open drng.sln in Visual Studio
-2. Build the drng project first to generate the library drng.lib
+2. Build the drng project first to generate the library libdrng.dll
 3. Build the test project to generate test.exe
 4. Execute test.exe from Windows Command Prompt